Interceptor Containers

 On the configuration screen, you can view and edit the selected interceptor container settings, start and stop the container, view logs and events, or delete the container.

-Note: Configuration fields are disabled when the container is in a transition state (pending or stopping).
+Note: Configuration fields are disabled for editing when the container is in a transition state (pending or stopping).

 Actions